The ultimate guide to choosing a Confluence AI assistant

 1. All-in-one solutions: These apps come with the AI model and the Confluence integration bundled together in one easy-to-install package.

-2. "Bring Your Own Key" (BYOK) apps: These tools are more like a bridge.
-They connect your Confluence data to an external AI service like OpenAI, but you’re on the hook for providing (and paying for) your own API key.
+2. "Bring Your Own Key" (BYOK) apps: These tools connect your Confluence data to an external AI service like OpenAI, giving you direct control over your API usage.

 External AI platforms

 There’s a third route: using a standalone AI platform that connects to Confluence as just one of its many knowledge sources.
-These platforms are designed from the ground up to pull together knowledge from multiple places, not just one.
+These platforms are designed from the ground up to pull together knowledge from multiple places, complementing your Confluence setup.

-This approach gets right to the heart of the siloed information problem.
+This approach helps unify information.
 Instead of having an AI that only knows what’s in Confluence, you can create a single AI assistant that understands your documentation from Confluence, Google Drive, Notion, and your helpdesk all at once.
 Platforms like eesel AI are built specifically for this, helping you create one source of truth for your entire company.

 Key features to look for in a Confluence AI assistant